-An HTTP Flood may consist of either GET (images and scripts), POST (files and forms) or combined GET and POST requests.
-There are also more exotic attacks which may utilize other HTTP methods such as PUT, DELETE etc.
+A Dynamic HTTP Flood may consist of different HTTP request methods, GET (images and scripts), POST (files and forms), or combined GET and POST requests.
+There are also more exotic attacks that may utilize other HTTP methods such as PUT, DELETE, etc.

-Unlike a regular HTTP flood, a “dynamic” HTTP flood is a DDoS attack which continuously changes the suffix of the HTTP request (i.e adding to the base URL ‘learn.mazebolt.com’ randomly generated suffix ‘/nowqerwr/21dsa’).
-This forces services like CDNs to generate a request to the originating web server.
+Unlike a regular HTTP flood, a Dynamic HTTP flood is a DDoS attack that continuously changes the suffix of the HTTP request (i.e adding a randomly generated suffix to the base URL e.g. “https://example.com/?nghfy=5g2fj“) and uses the “Cache-Control” header to force services like CDNs to generate a request to the originating web server.

-HTTP flood attacks use standard URL requests, hence it may be quite challenging to differentiate from valid traffic.
-Traditional rate-based volumetric detection is ineffective in detecting HTTP flood attacks, since traffic volume in HTTP floods is often under detection thresholds.
+HTTP flood attacks use standard HTTP requests, hence it may be quite challenging to differentiate from valid traffic.
+Traditional rate-based volumetric detection is ineffective in detecting HTTP flood attacks since traffic volume in HTTP floods is often under detection thresholds.

-As seen in Image 3, the capture analyzed is around 8.7 seconds long and the average number of packets per second is around 80, with a rate of around 0.091 Mbps (considered low, actual attack rates could be significantly higher).
+The capture analyzed is around 8 seconds long while it contains an average of 172 PPS (packets per second), with an average traffic rate of 0.017 Mbps (considered low, the attack you are analyzing could be significantly higher).

 Analysis of Dynamic HTTP Flood in WireShark – Filters